saidkamolxon/HireLink/README.md

 === DETAILS ===
-🔸 Developed using .NET 8 with EF Core 8.0.6, requiring .NET SDK 8 for execution.
+🔸 Developed using .NET 8 with EF Core 8.0.6, requires .NET SDK 8 for execution.
 🔸 Automatically migrates the database on app launch in Visual Studio, eliminating the need for manual migration.
 🔸 Used xUnit for unit testing and Moq for mocking.
 🔸 Developed tests for the validator and the service; controller testing was omitted as I believe integration tests are typically more suitable for controllers in real projects, offering better coverage.